cmc-aau/biocloud-docs/docs/software/conda.md

 [Cheatsheet here](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf)

+???+ info "It is recommended to use mamba instead of conda"
+      As `conda` is notoriously slow, it is recommended to instead use the `mamba` command, which is written in C++ and is generally much faster. `mamba` is a drop-in replacement with identical sub-commands, so the syntax and usage remains the same.
+While recent versions of `conda` have adopted the much faster `libmamba` environment solver from `mamba` by default, many other functions can still be slow, for example the shell initialization which happens on login.
+Note that `conda` and `mamba` both use the same package cache, which can result in [permission issues](https://github.com/conda-forge/miniforge/issues/495) if you use both, so it's best to stick to one of them.

+???+ info "Activating conda environments in non-interactive batch jobs"
+      In non-interactive batch scripts it is important to remember to set `bash -l` in the top "shebang" line for the compute nodes to be able to load conda environments correctly, see example [here](../slurm/jobsubmission.md#single-node-single-task-example).

 ## Creating an environment
 To install software through conda, it must always be done in an environment.
 Conda itself is already installed and configured on BioCloud, so you don't need to install it first.
 To create an environment and install some software in it, run for example:

 ```
 # create+activate+install
-conda create -n myproject
+mamba create -n myproject
-conda activate myproject
+mamba activate myproject
-conda install -c bioconda somepkg1=1.0 somepkg2=2.0
+mamba install -c bioconda somepkg1=1.0 somepkg2=2.0

 # or in one command
-conda create -n myproject -c bioconda somepkg1 somepkg2
+mamba create -n myproject -c bioconda somepkg1 somepkg2
 ```

 Make sure to add the required [conda channels](https://docs.anaconda.com/psm-cloud/channels/) using `-c <channel>` from which to install the software.
 Usually the `bioconda` and `conda-forge` channels are all you need.

 The best practice is to always note down all packages including versions used in projects before you forget things to ensure reproducibility.
-You can always export an **activated** environment created previously and dump the exact versions used into a YAML file with `conda env export > requirements.yml`.
+You can always export an **activated** environment created previously and dump the exact versions used into a YAML file with `mamba env export > requirements.yml`.
 The file could for example look like this:

 **requirements.yml**
 ```